-First revealed in March, 2007 sporting a precious platinum body, the striking A. Lange & Sohne Lange 31 (ref.
-130.032) wristwatch not only makes a stunning impression with its laconic dial, but also sports an outstanding hand-wound mechanical movement, which is made solely in-house, the Caliber L034.1 not only offers you stunning exterior but also features fantastic power reserve rating of a whole month!
-Well, since I am basically out of superlatives here, I can only add that the timepiece is finally available in a less intimidating (and more affordable, too) 18-carat rose gold case!
+First revealed in March 2007 sporting a precious platinum body, the striking A. Lange & Sohne Lange 31 (ref.
+130.032) not only makes a stunning impression with its laconic dial but also sports an outstanding hand-wound mechanical movement.
+Made solely in-house, the Caliber L034.1 not only offers you stunning exterior but also features fantastic power reserve rating of a whole month!
+Well, since I am basically out of superlatives here, I can only add that the timepiece is finally available in a less intimidating (and *ahem* more affordable, too) 18-karat rose gold case!

 While the timepiece’s exterior doesn’t differ too much from the rest of the brand’s product line (except, perhaps, for its huge (but still wearable thanks to rather short lugs and with a condition that you are (1) not of a smaller kind and (2) prefer the Italian cut of your suit to the British one, since the latter clearly requires something more discreet in my opinion) diameter of almost 46 millimeters and height of just shy of 16 millimeters, making it even bigger than their Double Split chronograph watch,) its state of the art caliber L034.1 manually wound movement makes the watch a real piece of art.

 The in-house caliber is built of 406 parts and features a pair of stacked mainspring barrels that provide space for a mainspring 1850 mm in length!
 Each 25 mm (almost an inch) in diameter, which makes them larger than, say, fully assembled Girard-Perregaux 3080 automatic movement!